Salomons - CCCU

 Travel to Placement

-We are aware that long travel times to placement are not ideal, and therefore try to allocate trainees to placements that are as close to their homes as possible.
-However, as the Salomons programme covers such a large geographical area, trainees are often required to travel long distances to placement and many placements require trainees to travel around the community to visit clients, other team bases, etc.
+We are aware that long travel times to placement are not ideal and therefore try to allocate trainees to placements that are as close to their homes as possible.
+However, as the Salomons course covers such a large geographical area, trainees are often required to travel long distances to placement and many placements require trainees to travel around the community to visit clients, other team bases, etc.

-To manage this, possession of a full driving licence and unrestricted use of a car or motorcycle for work purposes is essential, subject to reasonable adjustments in respect of any disability.
-The Programme’s expectation is that trainees will be responsible for making suitable transport arrangements to arrive at their placement base by 9.00am and to undertake any travel required by their work while on placement.
+Trainees should be prepared for fully in-person clinical placements.
+The Course’s expectation is that trainees will be responsible for making suitable transport arrangements to arrive at their placement base by 9.00am and to undertake any travel required by their work while on placement.

 Applicants with health conditions, disabilities or carer responsibilities